PeterDingVN/VNListed-Firms-Causal-Inference/README.md

 ### Data scope
 This project aims to one-step forecast 5 financial metrics: Revenue, ROA, ROE, EBITDA, Value-add (which equals Revenue - cogs - sales expense - admin expense)

-Data is collected from around 1500 Vietnamese listed firms across HOSE, HNX, UPCoM, OTC, PRIVATE in 10 years from 2015 to 2024.
-All data was collected from FiinProX.
+The data in use has panel structure with annual data collected from around 1500 Vietnamese listed companies in Vietnam from 2015 to 2024.
+These companies come from all platforms HNX, HOSE, UpCoM, PRIVATE, OTC.

 ### Data cleaning method
 In this project, I ensured my data against missing values, high multicollinearity, outliers using various methods.